oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/create-kubernetes-cluster.md

 ![](../../../common/images/customer.logo2.png)

-# Creating your own Kubernetes cluster in the OCI tenancy
+# Creating your own Kubernetes cluster

-## Introduction

-This page details the instructions to spin up a Managed Kubernetes cluster on the Oracle Cloud.

----

 **ATTENTION !!!**

-If you are in an instructor let lab they may have already created Kubernetes clusters for you, **only** in that case they will provide a kubeconfig file and you do not need to continue with this section.

 If you are doing the lab self guided, or the instructor does not tell you they have created a cluster for you then you need to complete this section.

----

-- Make sure you are working in your Virtual Linux environment using your VNC viewer.
+If you are in an instructor led lab they **may** have already created Kubernetes clusters for you, **only** in the situation where you have been given a kubeconfig file and you do not need to continue with this section.

+## Introduction

+**Estimated module duration** 5 mins.

+### Objectives

+Creating a Managed Kubernetes cluster on the Oracle Cloud.

+### Prerequisites

+If you are doing the full labs (these include modules on Helidon and Docker) you need to have completed the steps in the `Helidon` modules (including the setup)

+If you are only doing the Kubernetes based labs you need to have completed the steps in the `Tenancy Setup for the Kubernetes Labs` module.

+## Creating your Kubernetes cluster

 ### Navigate to the Managed Kubernetes dashboard